SEARCH FROM SULAPAC.COMSearch

-Mass-production refers to manufacture of large quantities of a standardized product often using an automated mechanical process.
-Key features include efficient production of large quantities of identical products that fulfil pre-set quality requirements, and usually comprise detailed design of material and information flows, as well as effective alignment of subprocesses.
+Mass-production refers to manufacturing of large quantities of standardized products often using an automated mechanical process.
+This means efficient production of similar products that fulfil pre-set quality requirements, and usually comprise detailed design of material and information flows, as well as effective alignment of subprocesses.

-Sulapac® Straw material can be processed with existing extruders.
-The straw dimensions and quality are comparable to that of the production of polypropylene (PP) straws.
+F.ex. the Sulapac Straws are produced with existing conventional extruders.
+The straw dimensions and quality are comparable to those of polypropene (PP) straws.
 Furthermore, the manufacturing of Sulapac Straws can be integrated to automated packaging systems of straws with various sizes.

 Important parameters in mass production processes are, among all, i) process speed, i.e. bringing the volume/cost of equipment time at maximum and ii) quality of the products i.e. minimizing the amount of scrap produced during manufacturing.
 By adjusting the converting processing parameters, these can be optimized for Sulapac materials.
 Sulapac team offers technical support for efficiently adjusting the converting processes and machinery.